Sustainable Finance

 In November 2022, The World Bank Group’s Country Climate and Development Report (CCDR) for the Philippines was released, emphasizing the urgency for the country to implement “vigorous adaptation efforts” to counter the ill effects of climate change.
 According to the CCDR, lack of action against climate change may lead to “economic damages in the Philippines” estimated to “reach up to 7.6% of GDP by 2030 and 13.6% of GDP by 2040.”
 The CCDR strongly advocates support for the development of projects on renewable energy, energy efficiency, sustainable transport, as well as the creation of smart cities to alleviate climate change that is seen to adversely affect the country’s agriculture and capitali ntensive sectors.

 In December 2020, RCBC committed to cease funding of the construction of new coal power plants in the country.
 The Bank’s remaining exposure to coal-fired power projects will be zeroed out by 2031.
-RCBC has continually supported renewable energy projects, funding for which has dominated the Bank’s eligible sustainable portfolio for the past three years.
-Financing for renewable energy and energy efficiency projects, taken together, accounted for more than half of the Bank’s total sustainable portfolio and have surpassed the Bank's remaining exposure to coal-fired power projects.
+RCBC has continually supported renewable energy projects, funding for which has dominated the Bank’s eligible sustainable portfolio for the past five years.
+In 2024, financing for renewable energy accounted for more than 40% of the bank’s total sustainable portfolio and surpassed the bank's remaining exposure to coal-fired power projects.

 Below are RCBC’s initiatives to lower its carbon footprint and support sustainable finance activities to help meet the UN SDGs: